Bhimsain: Career

 Bhimsain made his debut with the animation short The Climb (1970) which earned him the Silver Hugo Award at the Chicago International Film Festival.

 Soon after, he directed and produced several animation and ad films.
 He further established his repute as a director and producer with his landmark animation short Ek Anek Aur Ekta (1974).
 This film got him another National Film Award in the same year and has had over 500 screening on Doordarshan.

 In 1976, Bhimsain produced and directed his first feature film Gharaonda (1977).
 It was written by Academy Award-winner Gulzar and starred Amol Palekar and Zarina Wahab.
 It received more than 30 awards including 5 Filmfare awards.
 This was followed by two other feature films, of which Doooriyan received an additional Filmfare award.

 In 1985, Bhimsain ventured in television production with the sitcom Chhoti Badi Baatein (1986) based on superstitions.
 During the same period he also made several documentaries like Der Aaye Durust Aaye, Shaadi Shaadi, Jeevan Rahasya, Setu and Roshni.
-His documentary Kathni Karni Eksi fetched him two National Film Awards in 1990.
+His documentary Kathni Karni Ek si fetched him two National Film Awards in 1990.

 In 1991, he created India's first computer aided animation series Lok Gatha based on folk tales.
 This series received 3 National awards.
 Apart from this he also made India's largest animation project till date in the form of a 26-episode series Vartmaan aired on Doordarshan.

 Personal

-He is father of filmmaker Kireet Khurana, and grandfather of Kabeer Khurana.
+He is father of filmmaker's Himanshu and Kireet Khurana, and grandfather of Kabeer, Niv and Mohak Khurana.